Manaslu Circuit Trek

 • Distance: 160 km / 99 miles

-Your tour to Manaslu Circuit begins from Kathmandu.
-To start, you can take a direct bus at 6 am and 8 am from Gongabu Bus Park, Kathmandu, to Maccha Khola.
+Your trek to Manaslu Circuit begins from Kathmandu.
+To start, you can take a direct bus at 6 a.m. and 8 a.m. from Gongabu Bus Park, Kathmandu, to Arughat.
+You can also take the bus to Dhading or Malekhu on the Prithvi Highway and then take the local bus or jeep thereafter.

-Our guide will come to your hotel to pick you up and take you to the bus station in a taxi.
-It takes 8 to 9 hours to reach Maccha Khola via Public bus and 7 to 8 hours by Private Jeep.
-We recommend you to have breakfast or ask your hotel to pack your breakfast.
-The bus will stop on the way for a toilet break and lunch
+Our guide will pick you up at your hotel and take you to the bus station by taxi.
+We recommend you have breakfast or ask your hotel to pack it.
+The bus will stop on the way for a toilet break and lunch.

 Although the road is dusty and bumpy, you will catch the best landscape views from your window seat.
-En route, you can stop at many rest stops for short breaks and meals.
-Overnight at one of the teahouses in Maccha Khola.
+You can stop at many rest stops for short breaks and meals.
+Overnight at one of the teahouses in Maccha Khola

 Day 2: Maccha Khola to Jagat